 Chief Kaiju Officer, Studio Kaiju, June 2000 to July 2008

-and directed growth strategy and creative development of the Kaiju Big Battel IP and brand.
-I produced over 40 live multi-media performance events in major media markets at venues such as Roxy Boston (MA), Roseland Ballroom (NY) and Hollywood Avalon (CA).
-I co-produced and co-wrote three nationally distributed DVD’s, Teribi Sento, Shocking Truth, and More Better Fighto and edited and co-wrote Kaiju Big Battel: A practical guide to giant city-crushing monsters, a nationally distributed book published by Hyperion Books, co-produced and co-wrote Kaiju Big Battel television programs including Kaiju DVD Special on MTV Networks and Kaiju segments of G4 TV’s Action Blast, and produced variety of Kaiju related commercial projects for a range of clients including Hasbro Toys, Coca-Cola Company, Frito Lay, MTV and Vice Records.
-I also directed Kaiju promotions and public relations resulting in national press coverage including CNN, MTV News, Newsweek, The New Yorker, and Spin Magazine and managed Kaiju merchandising including distribution to over 500 stores including Best Buy, Borders Books, Hot Topic and Newbury Comics
+Founding member and principal manager of Studio Kaiju, an independent creative media group.
+Directed growth strategy and creative development of the Kaiju Big Battel (sic) intellectual property and brand.
+Produced over 40 live multi-media performance events in major media markets at venues such as Roxy Boston (MA), Roseland Ballroom (NY) and Hollywood Avalon (CA).
+Co-produced and co-wrote three nationally distributed DVD’s, Teribi Sento, Shocking Truth, and More Better Fighto.
+Edited and co-wrote Kaiju Big Battel: A practical guide to giant city-crushing monsters, a nationally distributed book published by Hyperion Books.
+Co-produced and co-wrote Kaiju Big Battel television programs including Kaiju DVD Special on MTV Networks and Kaiju segments of G4 TV’s Action Blast.
+Produced variety of Kaiju related commercial projects for a range of clients including Hasbro Toys, Coca-Cola Company, Frito Lay, MTV and Vice Records.
+Directed Kaiju promotions and public relations resulting in national press coverage including CNN, MTV News, Newsweek, The New Yorker, and Spin Magazine Managed Kaiju merchandising including distribution to over 500 stores.